 Dense breast tissue appears white on a mammogram.
 However, breast cancer also appears white on a mammogram.
 This means that it is more difficult to detect breast cancers in dense breast tissues through mammography.

-How can you tell if you have dense breast tissue?
+How can you tell if you have dense breasts?

-More than 40% of women have dense breast tissue, and breast density can change as you age.
+More than 40% of women have dense breasts, and breast density can change as you age.
 The only way to know if you have dense breasts is through mammography screening.
 A mammogram clearly shows whether you have dense breasts or fatty breasts.

-Women with dense breast tissue should still receive annual mammograms.
+Women with dense breasts should still receive annual mammograms.
 It’s recommended that all women start annual mammograms screenings starting at age 40.
 However, women with dense breasts should also consider SonoCiné Automated Whole Breast Ultrasound (AWBUS).

 This screening method does not replace the need for mammography, but it can detect small breast cancers that a mammogram might miss.
 Using ultrasound in conjunction with annual mammography screening has been shown to detect more early cancers than mammography alone for women with dense breasts.